 - Virgin Atlantic is a Chase transfer partner and a Delta partner.
 This means you can use Virgin Atlantic miles to fly on Delta.

-With the above in mind, earning 100,000 points through the Chase Sapphire Preferred's current sign-up bonus means you can have up 100,000 combined across United, British Airways, or Virgin Atlantic.
+With the above in mind, earning 60,000 points through the Chase Sapphire Preferred's current sign-up bonus means you can have over 60,000 combined across United, British Airways, or Virgin Atlantic.
 By relying on a transferable points currency like Chase URs, you gain access to multiple airlines and hotel partners.

 Amex Membership Rewards (MRs) would also be helpful here.
 Like Chase, Amex also has British Airways, Iberia, and Virgin Atlantic as transfer partners.
 So that covers flights for American and Delta.
 On top of that, Delta is a direct transfer partner of Amex.
 As for United flights, Amex has Air Canada and Singapore Airlines among its partners.
 Both airlines are Star Alliance members, meaning you can use their miles to book flights on United.